origraph/origraph.js/documentation/schema.md

 Examples (TODO) demonstrate JSONPaths in use.

 ## Parent selectors
-A selector can end with a series of `^` symbols to refer to the parent object that contains the matched result.
+A selector can follow the JSONPath with a series of `↑` (U+2191) symbols to refer to the parent object that contains the matched result.
 This is useful when you want to filter objects based on nested child attributes.
-If the series of `^` characters reach beyond a document, an empty result will be returned.
+If the series of `↑` characters reach beyond a document, an empty result will be returned.
 Example (TODO) demonstrates a parent selector being used.

+## Follow links
+A selector can end with an additional `→` (U+2192) symbol to follow the selected link.
+Invalid / non-links are consequently ignored and excluded from the result.
+Note that links stored in files are evaluated only relative to their containing file, unless they specifically specify otherwise.
+In other words, you don't need to store mango queries inside files *unless* you deliberately mean to reference something in a different file or files (for now, auto-following cross-file references is not supported).

 # File IDs
 Our convention is to format document `_id`s similar to what you'd see in a `Content-Type` or `Content-Disposition` header, minus the keys, and with a specific order: